-- If a second Math Competency test is required - For ADN Students: Only students who are unsuccessful on the first attempt will be required to take a not-for-credit Math Competency Test #2.
-The grade on Math Competency Test #1 will be counted toward the final grade as indicated on the corresponding course Syllabus A. - For PN Students: Only students who are unsuccessful on the first attempt will be required to take Math Competency Test #2; their grade on this second test will be counted toward the final grade as indicated on the corresponding course Syllabus A.

-• For Students in ADN and PN Programs: An unsuccessful attempt on Math Competency Test #2 will require the student to withdraw from the student's Nursing Program.
+- ADN Students: Will be required to take a second, and possibly a third, not-for-credit, Math Competency Test.
+The grade on Math Test #1 will be counted toward the final grade as indicated on Syllabus A. - PN Students: Will be required to take a second and possibly a third Math Competency Test.
+The highest grade will be counted toward the final grade as indicated on Syllabus A. - Students in ADN and PN Programs: That do not achieve 90% on Math Test #2 or #3 will be required to withdraw from the Nursing Program.
 This withdrawal will be considered one (1) course attempt.
 The student will need to petition the Scholastic Standing Committee (SSC) for reinstatement into the Nursing Program.
 For more information, refer to Reinstatement Policy.